bbbbbrie/til/ldap/ldapsearch-with-forumsys-test-server.md

-#
+# Deep Dive: queries and search filters with ldapsearch

 I really love `ldapsearch` but I mostly use it to get in, solve the problem and move on.
 I wanted to take a moment to get to know `ldapsearch` just a little bit better.
-As of December 2022, the fine folks at ForumSys host an [onlne test LDAP server](https://www.forumsys.com/2022/05/10/online-ldap-test-server/).
+You can follow along and run all of these commands and inspect the output yourself!
+I'm using the [onlne test LDAP server](https://www.forumsys.com/2022/05/10/online-ldap-test-server/) maintained by the fine folks at Forumsys.
 The documentation about it is pretty light but that's OK: it's a great environment to be curious in and we have enough information to get started.

+## Assumptions

 In this guide, I will use group and OU (organizational unit) to mean the same thing.
 Humans understand the term group much more readily than OU.

 I assume you have `ldapsearch` installed and a basic understanding of what LDAP is to get started.

-## Let's go!
+## Queries: let's go!

 Since we can both access the same server, let's learn a bit more about `ldapsearch` together and see what fun queries we can come up with!